applegod75/Python-libs/README.md

     I made this to make writing to files easier.
 Gives simple access to writing, removing and creating files.
 Also allows you to create and remove directories

+    requirements:
+    -os     (default)
+    -shutil (default)

 calc:
     I made this to add most math functions you'd find on a calculator to python.
-    This is surprisingly hard, so will take a while
+    This is surprisingly hard, so will take a while to finish.

+    requirements:
+    -random (default)

 throw:
     I made this to add error codes to python if you want to forcequit a python program.
     Very simple, doesn't need to be a library, but I still felt like making it.
 It made it feel a bit cleaner and stuff

+    no requirements

 None of this is built yet.
 I'm still figuring that out.
 If you want to use any of these files, paste them into the same directory you have your python files,